The ACMDTT demonstrates transparency, objectivity, impartiality and procedural fairness by committing to the following:

 Access to records

 The ACMDTT understands that you may need to access your record at the College, including your application and supporting documents.
 Access to these records can help you understand a decision, build an appeal case, and maintain access to documents that are difficult or costly to obtain.
-You may request copies of documents that you have provided the College by submitting a document request.
+You may request copies of documents that you have provided the College by submitting a document request form.

 Documents can be provided to you as hard or soft copies.
 If there is a cost for providing you the requested documents (e.g. photocopy, postage/courier), the College will notify you prior to fulfillment of your request.